bec-archer/SR80-Manuals/user-manual.md

 Below the repair checklist on the item detail, there's a **Test & Sample History** card that shows a chronological timeline of all test attempts and oil samples for the item.
 Each entry shows:

 - **Test results** — PASSED or FAILED with the round number, who tested it, and when
-- **Oil samples** — Clean or Dirty, who performed it, when, and any notes
+- **Oil samples** — Clean or Dirty, who performed it, when, any notes, and photo thumbnails if photos were attached

 This card only appears once there's at least one test or oil sample recorded.